ahzeeshan/ahzeeshan.github.io/_pages/about.md

 - [Customizing SASS](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/)
 -->

 I am an Assistant Professor of Mechanical Engineering at Texas Tech University.
-My research is on the design of materials and processes for next-generation lithium-ion batteries and solar photovoltaics.
+My research is on the design of functional materials and interfaces for next-generation lithium-ion batteries and solar photovoltaics.
 Previously, I was a postdoctoral scholar at the University of Chicago and a PhD candidate at Carnegie Mellon University.
 [Here](/files/AhmadCV.pdf) is my CV.

-Currently, there are no PhD or postdoc openings in the group for Fall 25.
+Currently, there are no PhD or postdoc openings in the group for Fall 26.

 We are always looking for self-motivated Master's, and undergraduate students to join our group.
 Admitted Master's and undergraduate students at TTU interested in our research should email me with their CV and areas of interest.
-Currently, there is no funding for Master's students.
-Undergraduate students can be supported through the [TTU Honors College](https://www.depts.ttu.edu/honors/academicsandenrichment/urs/).
+Undergraduate students can be supported through the [TTU Honors College](https://www.depts.ttu.edu/honors/academicsandenrichment/urs/) or the [TrUE Scholars program](https://www.depts.ttu.edu/true/scholars/).

 Research
 ------------------